sombralibre/task-flow-poc/README.md

 # task-flow-poc

-A PoC for start multiple green thread based on the item of a iterator, then every of this items will be  process on a series of task stages.
+A PoC for start multiple green thread based on the items of a iterator, then every of these items will be  process on a series of task stages.

 The communication between stages are performed using `tokio::mpsc`.